 Your shopping cart is empty!

 -Remove the 3/8" nut, and 12 volt coil assembly.
 This will expose the hydraulic stem for cleaning and removal.
-Cleaning the area prior to removal is important to keep dirt and foreign objects out of the hydraulic uid.
-Use penetrating uid and a brush, and clean the area around the area of the valve.
+Cleaning the area prior to removal is important to keep dirt and foreign objects out of the hydraulic unit.
+Use penetrating fluid and a brush to clean the area around the the valve.
 Once clean, then use compressed air to remove remaining debris prior to removal.

--Use a deep socket to remove the stem from the manifold.
-When all the jacks are retracted, there will be no pressure so only drops of uid will be lost.
-Before installing the stem valve clean the seal surface on the manifold.
+-Use a 7/8" deep socket to remove the stem from the manifold.
+When all the jacks are retracted, there will be no pressure behind the valves, so only drops of fluid will be lost.

 -Lubricate the o-ring on the valve with Dexron ATF prior to installation.
-When installing the stem do not use more than 144 inch pounds of torque.
-Since the stem is sealed with the o-ring, extra torque will serve no good purpose and could damage the threads on the manifold.
+When installing the stem do not use more than 144 inch pounds (12 foot pounds) of torque.
+Since the stem is sealed with the o-ring, extra torque will serve no purpose and could damage the threads on the aluminum manifold.

 -Install the coil on the stem and install the retaining nut with Loctite.
 Tighten the nut to 36 inch pounds (3 foot pounds).
 Again it is important not to over-tighten.
 Over-tightening this retaining nut can distort the stem valve and cause it to not function properly.